-The PRCHN is now accepting Summer 2018 Internship Applications.
-The program is seeking undergraduate and graduate students who wish to gain experience in public health research.
+The PRCHN Internship Program seeks undergraduate and graduate students who wish to gain experience in public health research.
 There are many projects and initiatives at the PRCHN offering interns a variety of experiences including: ground truthing, food retail audits, field data collection, environmental surveillance, data entry, and data analysis (depending on skill level).
 Specific intern duties will vary based on placement, but interns will also have the opportunity to gain an overview of all the research and surveillance conducted at the Center.

 The goal of the PRCHN Internship program is to provide students with a dynamic experiential internship in preparation for a career in public health by developing core public health practice skills.